 - RTO offices are spread over the country.
-The RTO office issues driving licence and registration card for the vehicle.
+The RTO office issues a driving licence and registration card for the vehicle.

 - Its role is to also check the insurance on the vehicle, clear the pollution test, and collect the one-time road tax at the time of registration.

-To remove hypothecation from RC after car loan closure, you need to firstly collect a few documents from the lending institution.
+To remove hypothecation from RC after car loan closure, you need to first collect a few documents from the lending institution.
 After this, you need to submit these documents and a few others at the RTO office.
 You have to also provide the Hypothecation Removal Application.
 Once you are done with these steps, you have to go to the RTO office again to complete the procedure for receiving the RC Smart Card.

-Below, we have discussed the steps for car’s hypothecation removal after loan closure from the RC at the RTO, in detail:
+Below, we have discussed the steps for the car’s hypothecation removal after loan closure from the RC at the RTO, in detail:

 Step 1: Receive Documents from the Lender/Bank

-- NOC: No Objection Certificate is the agreement by the bank, which states that the lender has no objection over removal of hypothecation.
+- NOC: No Objection Certificate is the agreement by the bank, which states that the lender has no objection over the removal of hypothecation.
 You will receive 2 to 3 copies of it, one each for the RTO and car owner.
 Some banks may provide additional copies for the records of insurance companies.
 The NOC from the bank is valid until 3 months from its date of issue.
 So, you must submit an application for hypothecation removal from the car RC at the Regional Transport Office (RTO) before the NOC expiration.

 - Form 35: Two copies of Form 35 are usually given, and it mentions the termination of hypothecation between you and the bank.

 Banks can take 2 to 3 weeks to send the NOC after you clear the entire loan amount.
-If you pay the loan before the maturity, then you may have to pay a prepayment penalty.
+If you pay the loan before maturity, then you may have to pay a prepayment penalty.
 This is why it is important to understand the prepayment charges on the car loan.
 The charge is on the outstanding amount that you want to repay.
 After you receive the documents from the lender, you have to visit the Regional Transport Office for HP removal from your car’s smart card or RC.